-CSA M-28 owns and operates a well and a reverse osmosis (RO) system.
-Water is pumped from the well and is treated through a RO system.
+CSA M-28 owns and operates a well system.
+Water is pumped from the well and is treated through a chlorination pump system.
 The treated water is stored in a 20,000 gallon tank.
 From the tank, the water is supplied via a single point to the Willow Mobile Home Park.